Welcome to the Lifeguard page for Lifeguard Training and Certification classes in New York.

 They are listed below.

-Is The overall USA standard certification when it comes to CPR and AED.
+Is slowly becoming the overall USA standard certification when it comes to lifeguarding, First Aid, CPR and AED.

-Lifeguard Training NY is one of the top rated lifeguard training providers in NY.
-They offer new Red Cross lifeguard training classes every week.
+Lifeguard Training New York is the top rated lifeguard training provider in NY.

 Must be at least 15 years old and pass certain swimming requirements.